What Is Form 1099?

 - Form 1099-H: You’ll receive this form if health insurance advance payments were made on behalf of you or your qualifying family members.

-- Form 1099-K: This is issued if you made 200 or more transactions and you received payments of $20,000 or more for goods or services via third-party services such as credit card processors or merchant card services.
-A very active Airbnb listing for which hosts have more than 200 guest bookings per year would be an example of an instance from side income that would lead to issuance of a 1099-K. Ride-sharing drivers will also receive a Form 1099-K for gross ride receipts accrued during the tax year, in addition to a Form 1099-MISC.
-If you ran a crowdfunding campaign and received more than $20,000 from more than 200 transactions, you may also receive a 1099-K.
+- Form 1099-K: This form is issued if you made 200 or more transactions and you received payments of $20,000 or more for goods or services via third-party services such as credit card processors or merchant card services.
+A very active Airbnb listing for which hosts have more than 200 guest bookings per year would be an example of side income that would lead to issuance of a 1099-K. Ride-sharing drivers will also receive a Form 1099-K for gross ride receipts accrued during the tax year, in addition to a Form 1099-MISC.

 - Form 1099-LTC: Reports long-term care benefits.

 - Form 1099-Q: Reports payments you might have received from a qualified education program—think contributions to Coverdell Education Savings Accounts or 529 plans on your behalf.
 You’ll receive this 1099 if you’re the plan’s designated beneficiary.

 - Form 1099-S: Reports proceeds from selling real estate, if they exceed $600 in total.

 - Form 1099-SA: Covers medical and health savings account distributions.